adiman1/liveheartrate/data source/source_explained.md

 This Byte 1 binary value represents the actual **Heart Rate (HR)** in beats per minute.

-Here each bit has a power-of-2 value:
+Here each bit has a power-of-2 value as per SIG definition for Byte 1:

 | Bit Position (index) | 7   | 6  | 5  | 4  | 3  | 2  | 1  | 0  |
 |----------------------|-----|----|----|----|----|----|----|----|